6.1.4 Members eligible

 6.1.6 Amount of allowance

-Example: A member without dependants living out is posted from Sydney to Brisbane.
-The member occupies temporary living in accommodation for a period less than six weeks while they secure live out accommodation in the new posting location.
+Example: A member with no resident family living out is posted from Sydney to Brisbane.
+The member occupies temporary living in accommodation for a period less than six weeks while they secure live out accommodation in the new housing benefit location.
 The member is to be paid at the relevant living out to living out rate in the table in subsection 2.

 6.1.7 Number of current removal